 For nominations focused on development of entrepreneurial skills, the nomination will consist of:

-This award honors the memory of Dr. John B .Riley through recognizing those individuals who have had a deep, positive impact on the lives of others with whom they work, teach, or advise/mentor.
-Dr. John B. Riley was former dean of the College of Agricultural Sciences and Natural Resources and a professor of agricultural and resource economics.
+This award honors the memory of Dr. John B. Riley through recognizing those individuals who have had a deep, positive impact on the lives of others with whom they work, teach, or advise/mentor.
+Dr. John B. Riley was former dean of the College of Agricultural Sciences and Natural Resources and a professor of agricultural and natural resource economics.

 Dr. Riley was a servant leader, lifelong learner, and mentor that held caring for others, critical excellence, and truly making a difference in people’s lives in the highest regard.
 He received the College’s Outstanding Faculty Advisor Award in 2003 and the Lidvall Outstanding Teaching Award in 2004.
 He was a president of the UT Faculty Club, active in 4-H, and an advisor for the FarmHouse fraternity.
-He coached the National AgriMarketing Association (NAMA) Marketing Teams at both Kansas State and UT.
+He coached the National AgriMarketing Association (NAMA) Marketing Teams at both Kansas State and UT Knoxville.
 His teams won several national competitions, and Riley was recognized for his work with the National NAMA Careers Committee by being the only person to receive NAMA’s National Leadership Award.

 The Dr. John B. Riley Life Impact Award is presented annually to one individual by the Herbert College of Agriculture at the College Awards Reception.
-Faculty staff are eligible to receive the award.
+Faculty and staff are eligible to receive the award.
 Nominations can be made by faculty, staff, or students.
 The nomination packet will include:

-- Letter of nomination that addresses :
+- Letter of nomination that addresses:

 - The nature and quality of the nominees work